tellaw/SunshineAdminBundle/Resources/Documentation/setup.md

  [...]
 ```

-## Add the bundle in your composer JSON.
+## Step 2/4 : Add the bundle in your composer JSON.
 ```
 "tellaw/sunshine-admin-bundle": "0.9.0"
 ```
 Please check Packagist to find the latest release : https://packagist.org/packages/tellaw/sunshine-admin-bundle

-## Add the bundle to the kernel
+## Step 3/4 : Add the bundle to the kernel

 ```
     public function registerBundles()